grz0zrg/fas/README.md

 With a light wrapper its architecture can also be used as a generic synth right out of the box; just deal with RGBA notes.

+As a fun side note FAS can be considered as a basis to build a music workstation / DAW since its architecture is similar to thoses.

 ### Specifications

 Here is some architectural specifications as if it were made by a synth. manufacturer :